Health and Safety in the Hotel Industry – An Essential Guide

 - Food safety

-Why are health and safety important in hospitality?
+Why is health and safety important in hotels?

 1) It helps to reduce staff turnover